giantswarm/rbac-bootstrap-app/README.md

 [![CircleCI](https://circleci.com/gh/giantswarm/rbac-bootstrap-app.svg?style=shield)](https://circleci.com/gh/giantswarm/rbac-bootstrap-app)

-# RBAC bootstrap chart
+# RBAC bootstrap

-Giant Swarm offers a RBAC bootstrap App as a configuration package to bootstrap the initial role bindings.
+Giant Swarm offers the RBAC bootstrap app as a configuration package to bootstrap the initial role bindings for a workload cluster.
 Here we define the rbac chart with its templates and default configuration.

 **What is this app?**